 Actions you can take:

-- Empower your organization with knowledge on complying with the laws that apply to the cloud by asking us to do a private one hour workshop on cloud compliance.
+- Empower your organization with knowledge on complying with the laws that apply to the cloud by asking us to do a private workshop on cloud compliance.

 - Make your event a success by asking us to present on cloud compliance.